 At the end of each sprint, the team conducts two meetings.
 The first is the sprint review, where the team presents all tasks completed during the sprint to the product owner for approval.

-The second meeting is the sprint retrospective, where the scrum teams analyze the planning process with the aim of improving future sprints.
+The second meeting is the sprint retrospective, where the scrum teams analyze the strategic planning process with the aim of improving future sprints.

 The following three questions are answered by each team member for this purpose:

 - What went well in this sprint?

 - What could have gone better?

 - What should we do differently in the next sprint?